apache/yunikorn-site/README.md

 ## Deploy website

+The deployment should happen automatically once all changes are merged into the master branch.
+It usually takes a few minutes before the asf site gets updated.

+## The manual steps of deploying the web-site

+Note: In most of the cases, you do not need to read this section as the publish should be done automatically with github workflow.

-All these instructions expect that the current directory is the top-level directory of the repository.
+All the below steps expect that the current directory is the top-level directory of the repository.

 1. Commit the `master` branch to GitHub repo.
 1. Copy the `yunikorn-site` directory to a backup path **outside** the source tree, e.g. `mkdir ../backup-site && cp -R yunikorn-site/* ../backup-site`.